Ernanm280/azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

-**1. Observing ICMP Traffic**
 - If using a Mac, install Microsoft Remote Desktop
 - Using RDP, connect to the Windows 10 VM.
 - Install [Wireshark](https://www.wireshark.org) within the Windows 10 VM.
 - Open Wireshark and start a packet capture.

-- Filter for ICMP traffic in Wireshark.
-- Retrieve the private IP address of the Linux VM and attempt to ping it from the Windows 10 VM.
-- Observe ping requests and replies within Wireshark.
+**1. Observing ICMP Traffic**

-For this part of the lab, I observed ICMP traffic using Wireshark on my Windows 10 virtual machine.
-I used Remote Desktop Protocol (RDP) from my Windows computer to connect to the Windows 10 VM in Azure.
-Once connected, I installed and opened Wireshark, then started a packet capture and applied the ICMP filter to show only ICMP traffic.
+For this part of the lab, I observed `ICMP` traffic using Wireshark on my Windows 10 virtual machine.
+I used Remote Desktop Protocol `RDP` from my Windows computer to connect to the Windows 10 VM in Azure.
+Once connected, I installed and opened Wireshark, then started a packet capture and applied the `ICMP` filter to show only `ICMP` traffic.
 Next, I obtained the private IP address of the Linux VM and used Command Prompt on the Windows 10 VM to ping it.
-While the ping was running, I observed the ICMP request and reply traffic in Wireshark.
+While the ping was running, I observed the `ICMP` request and reply traffic in Wireshark.
 This is important because it confirmed that communication between the two virtual machines was successful.
-This allowed me to see how ICMP is used to test connectivity between systems within the virtual network.
+This allowed me to see how `ICMP` is used to test connectivity between systems within the virtual network.

 <img width="1898" height="788" alt="Screenshot 2026-02-24 185452" src="https://github.com/user-attachments/assets/d92f10d2-3ba4-427f-97ff-9a1f1e182b5e" />
 <img width="1812" height="888" alt="image" src="https://github.com/user-attachments/assets/80508f41-8992-4105-828d-9798a3fb27ed" />